 As soon as you know you want engagement photos, call me and book a date because my calendar fills up quickly, especially in the summer months.

-Our engagement packages include the portrait session, professional hair and makeup, a flash drive with the final edited images (yay!) to print and use on social media.
-Depending on the package you choose, you have a certain amount of print credit to use on product from our studio, like prints and albums.
+Our engagement packages include the portrait session, professional hair and makeup, and an online download of the final edited images (yay!) to print and also to use on social media.

 How to Choose a Great Location

 Thankfully, we live in a beautiful state and it’s easy to find a great location for your shoot.
 But if you’re unsure about a location, I suggest picking a place that is meaningful to you as a couple or fits your personality or favorite activity.
 Seasonal locations are fun, like colorful trees in the fall or flower fields in the spring.
-Also, check out my Pinterest location boards for inspiration (nature, urban, vintage).
+Also, check out my Pinterest location boards for inspiration (Keely K. Studios on PINTEREST).
 If you don’t have a specific location already, you can show me your favorites from the boards and I can help you choose a location.